gprovenz/tic-tac-toe/README.md

 The AI player in this game employs Alpha-Beta Pruning to further enhance the search efficiency, and Iterative Depth allows the AI to explore deeper levels of the game tree, providing a stronger challenge on larger boards.

 The game provides a simple console-based interface where users can play against the AI.
-Players can take turns to place their symbol ('X' or 'O') on the board of variable size, ranging from 3x3 up to 6x6.
+Players can take turns to place their symbol on the board of variable size, ranging from 3x3 up to 6x6.
 To win, you need to place at least 4 symbols in a row (3 on 3x3 board), either horizontally, vertically, or diagonally.

 Please note that the AI player is time-limited in larger boards (e.g., 6x6) to ensure a reasonable and enjoyable game experience.
 Consequently, skilled players may have a chance to defeat the AI on the larger boards.